ameetb/GasTank/README.md

 an sqlite database so users only have to open the app just before they start driving.
 It also allows users to store and keep track of multiple cars' gas levels.

-The app is currently functional, but still contains a few bugs that will soon be resolved.
+The app is currently functional, but still contains a few minor bugs that will soon be resolved.